 Grab some language activities for your younger students, and get your kids up and moving with the phonology games!
 Winter Wonderland of PreK/K Language, Decorate the Tree Phonology, Build a Snowman Phonology-full version, Build a Snowman Phonology-freebie /f/ version

-Gifts of Gab ebook-- download it for free to see hundreds of both paid and free TpT products for your holiday/winter season!
+Also, over 70 SLPs contributed to this year’s Gifts of Gab ebook— download it for free to see hundreds of both paid and free TpT products for your holiday/winter season!

 What are some fun holiday activities you do with your kids?
 We’d love for you to link up and share your ideas with us, too!

 The chef hat is adorable!
 Play dough was ALL I used when I did itinerant preschool therapy.
 My big kids still ask for it too!!
 Maybe I should let them have it!

 Wonderful ideas and materials.
 The toque is awesome!!

 Iand Mystory says